Screen Time for Kids – how to make house rules for electronics that work for your family

 When I mentioned the big improvement in our family since revamping screen time rules for my kids, I got lots of readers telling me that they too struggle with media and screen time.
-What works for one family may not work in another, so I’ve created this post as a resource of ways that various families manage screen time for kids.
+What works as house rules for electronics in one family may not work in another, so I’ve created this post as a resource of ways that various families manage screen time for kids.
 In it you’ll find:

 - questions to consider when making your own screen time rules,